 Accreditation is important for the university to be able to receive and distribute state and federal funds.
 Also, accreditation is important for the acceptance and transfer of college credits.
-The Executive Director of the Office of Assessment and Accreditation serves as the accreditation liaison for the University and is responsible for assuring that compliance with accreditation requirements is incorporated into the planning and evaluation processes of the institution.
+The Assistant Provost for Institutional Effectiveness and Analytics serves as the accreditation liaison for the University and is responsible for assuring that compliance with accreditation requirements is incorporated into the planning and evaluation processes of the institution.

 Professional accreditors conduct focused reviews against a set of standards for educational programs within an institution.
 These Professional Accreditations are under the purview of the respective academic programs and are not the responsibility of the Office of Assessment and Accreditation.
 For more information about the academic program’s professional accreditation, visit the college’s or department’s website.

 For programs without Professional Accreditations, a Program Review process, coordinated by the department, is conducted on a regular 5-7 year cycle.
 The primary goal of Program Reviews is to continually enhancement the academic programs offered.
-Information such as curriculum goals, student enrollment and success, and quality instruction.
+Each review examines information such as curriculum goals, student enrollment and success, and quality instruction.
 Program Review is the purview of the respective academic programs and is not the responsibility of the Office of Assessment and Accreditation.